zenml-io/zenml/docs/book/user-guide/migration-guide/migration-zero-forty.md

 ---
-description: Migrating your pipelines and steps to the new syntax.
+description: How to migrate your ZenML pipelines and steps from version <=0.39.1 to 0.41.0.
 ---

-# Migrate your old pipelines and steps

 ZenML versions 0.40.0 to 0.41.0 introduced a new and more flexible syntax to define ZenML steps and pipelines.
 This page contains code samples that show you